 may need to adapt this example for your existing configuration (the network

 and hostname should match what you already use).

 /server add -auto -ssl -ssl_cert ~/.irssi/certs/freenode.pem -network freenode chat.freenode.net 6697

 Move the certificates you created above to ~/.weechat/certs

 Now disconnect and remove the current freenode server(s).
 Re-add it with the SSL flag, using your newly generated certificate.
 Note that these commands are just examples, you have to adapt them to your current servers.

-/set irc.server.freenode.addresses chat.freenode.net/6697 /set irc.server.freenode.ssl on /set irc.server.freenode.ssl_verify on /set irc.server.freenode.ssl_cert %h/certs/nick.pem /set irc.server.freenode.sasl_mechanism external
+/set irc.server.freenode.addresses chat.freenode.net/6697 /set irc.server.freenode.ssl on /set irc.server.freenode.ssl_verify on /set irc.server.freenode.ssl_cert %h/certs/freenode.pem /set irc.server.freenode.sasl_mechanism external

 and then reconnect to freenode.

 is the name of the network as it appears in the network list (Ctrl-S).
 Note

 certs directory does not exist by default and you will have to